-The complete self-test transmission shall be limited to one 406 burst at full power and one burst of each radio-locating signal at full power with a maximum duration of 3 sec each.
-The radio-locating signals shall be transmitted first in order of ascending frequency followed lastly by the 406 MHz satellite signal.
+The complete self-test transmission shall be limited to one 406 burst at full power and one burst of each radio-locating signal at full power with a maximum duration of 3 sec each regardless of the duration of activation of the self-test control.
+The radiolocating signals shall be transmitted first in order of ascending frequency followed lastly by the 406 MHz satellite signal.